Inside: We are decorating clear plastic Easter eggs in a fun and fuzzy way!

 If you’ve never worked with faux fur before, but want to try – this could be the perfect project.
 About 1/4 yard can cover 8-10 faux fur Easter plastic Easter eggs.
 My kids went bonkers for these fury guys.
-Plus using plastic eggs instead of hard boiled means the project won’t get lost around the house to be found stinky weeks later.
+Plus using clear plastic Easter eggs instead of hard-boiled means the project won’t get lost around the house to be found stinky weeks later.
 Wins all around!

-The light pink long faux fur is definitely my favorite – it turns the ho-hum plastic Easter eggs into what looks a lot like troll head. :) We filled ours with candy, but you could also fill them with safe slime for a fun candy free Easter ideas
+The light pink long faux fur is definitely my favorite – it turns the ho-hum plastic Easter eggs into what looks a lot like troll head. :) After decorating plastic Easter eggs with fur we filled with candy, but you could also fill them with safe slime for a fun candy-free Easter ideas

 Faux Fur Plastic Easter Eggs